A lot of times when I meet “Vim neophytes” they mention that Vim is a great

 - People should get any theme.

-Seriously, the stock themes aren't that pretty and the ones you can find on the internet are both varied and beautiful (not to mention that some have more detailed syntax highlighting).
+Seriously, the stock themes aren’t that pretty and the ones you can find on the internet are both varied and beautiful (not to mention that some have more detailed syntax highlighting).

 Here’s a list of repos to look through (there are many others):

 Many people aren’t even aware of the fact that Vim has a branching undo history, but this plugin makes it accessible.
 It upgrades the undo-tree from “never use it” to “use it all the time”.

 I’m not going to lie to you; fugitive.vim may very well be the best Git wrapper of all time.

 I’ll have to agree.
 The extensive functionality is covered in detailed by Drew Neil in his Vimcasts videos, starting at episode #31.

 If I was to pick just one of the many great features this plugin provides, then